 Gübelin’s Provenance Proof takes it one step further, combining blockchain with physical tracers to track gemstones from mine to finished jewel.9 Technologies such as the Emerald Paternity Test embed DNA-based nanoparticles into a stone’s natural fissures at source, allowing identification to persist through cutting and polishing, shifting provenance from narrative assertion to verifiable evidence.10

-Provenance has shifted from narrative assertion to verifiable evidence
+Provenance has moved from narrative assertion to verifiable evidence

 Adoption of these cutting-edge techniques has been driven not by regulation but by growing ethical concerns.
 Daniel Nyfeler, PhD, Managing Director of Gübelin Gem Lab and Provenance Proof, explains that even where jewellers were sourcing responsibly, “They had no way to prove that what they were doing is indeed right.
 Our initial idea was to answer the question that we thought the end consumer might have.
 I don't think it is the regulatory environment that initiated the move towards more transparency.”